 - Turn on the device by holding the power button for 3 seconds.

-- Dab a little wax using the loading tool, then cover the bowl with the carb cap.
+- Concentrate a little concentrate using the loading tool, then cover the bowl with the carb cap.

 - Click the button once to cycle through the heat settings.